 The first important difference when comparing MIG welding and flux core welding is the electrode – the filler metal welding wire used.

-When MIG welding a solid wire is used.
+But when MIG welding you use a solid wire.
 For flux core welding the welding wire is tubular.
 Not sure what that is?

 A good way to understand this is to think of the flux core welding wire as a bit like a filled straw.
 The outer part of the tubular wire is metal but the center contains flux something called flux.
 And this flux is what gives rise to the name flux core wire.